-Based on the above separation form \eqref{xi} and utilizing some variable substitutions, we will obtain a new expression of $\mathcal{T}_a(z)$, which is very convenient to take derivatives.
+Building upon the above separation form \eqref{xi} and applying some variable substitutions, we will derive a new representation of $\mathcal{T}_a(z)$, which is very convenient to take derivatives.
 In fact, corresponding to \eqref{tau}, we first use the variable substitution $y=\vec{r}(u)=\rho(u)u$.
 Then,

 Now, for each fixed $\bar{z}$, \eqref{uvtheta} provides the polar coordinates $(v,\theta)$ for almost any $u\in\uS$ except $\pm\bar{z}$.
-On account of the following integral formula
+By the following integral formula